-At any age, having your womb and/or ovaries removed can affect the way you feel about yourself.
-A hysterectomy will prevent you carrying a pregnancy in the future, and removing your ovaries will bring on an early menopause.
+At any age, having to have your womb and ovaries removed can affect the way you feel about yourself.
+A hysterectomy will prevent you carrying a pregnancy in the future, and removing both ovaries will bring on an early menopause immediately.
 The loss of fertility can have a huge impact if you have not started or completed your family and you have an operation that takes that choice away.
-You may want to make sure that you have explored all your options.
-It is important that you have the opportunity to discuss this and how you feel about it with the gynaecology CNS before your operation.
+If you have concerns about the effects of this operation on your fertility you should discuss them with the gynaecology CNS at the earliest opportunity.
 She or he will continue to offer you support when you are recovering from the operation.
-Advice is also available from the specialist fertility team.
+You may want to make sure that you have explored all your options and advice is also available from the specialist fertility team.